 Bacon a practical outlook on one's home.
 He wrote in Of Buildings "Houses are built to live in and not to look on; therefore let use be preferred before uniformity, except where both be had."

 TRAVEL Wrote Bacon in Of Travel : "Travel, in the younger sort, is a part of education; in the elder, a part of experience."
-When a teenager Francis and his older brother Anthony
+When a teenager Francis and his older brother Anthony.

-DEATH Died 1626 aged 65 The father of experimental science was driving in his carriage one wintry day in Highgate, North London, when he decided on impulse to observe the effect of cold on the preservation of meat - as one does.
 Bacon stopped his carriage, purchased a chicken and stuffed it with snow.
 Soon afterwards he was seized by a chill, which developed into bronchitis.
 Feeling ill and beginning to shiver violently, Bacon made his way to the nearby house of his friend Earl of Arundel.
-He was given a damp bed-so damp that his condition worsened and he died of pneumonia."His last words were: "My name and memory I leave to men's charitable speeches, to foreign nations and to the next age."
-I wished it had been "What a fowl day.!"

 His tomb and monument are in St Mildred’s Church, St Albans.

-APPEARANCES IN MEDIA Most of his portrayals on the silver screen have cropped up in films about Queen Elizabeth such as in Elizabeth and Essex (1939), where Donald Crisp plays him as a wily old fox.
+APPEARANCES IN MEDIA Most of Bacon's portrayals on the silver screen have cropped up in films about Queen Elizabeth such as in Elizabeth and Essex (1939), where Donald Crisp plays him as a wily old fox.

 ACHIEVEMENTS 1.
 Laid foundations of experimental approach to science putting a stop to Aristotle's non-experimental methods.
 The first great methodological scientist.